Skip advert

 Advertisement - Article continues below

-At the risk of sounding predictable, with any Volkswagen Group vehicle on a MQB platform with this powertrain combination there is a fairly consistent baseline to how they drive.
+As with any Volkswagen Group vehicle on a MQB platform with this powertrain combination, there is a fairly consistent baseline to how they drive.
 The engine is inherently strong and responsive, and while there is a touch of lag to overcome the delivery is linear, and extends right to the 6600rpm red line.
 The transmission isn’t the most intuitive of the DSGs, but once into its stride the shifts are sharp and the shift software well calibrated.
+Cupra also sells a 2-litre car in a lesser 187bhp trim.

 Advertisement - Article continues below